in Google Search Console on Blogger?

 Instead, give Googlebot a few days to revisit after your indexing requests.

-"Redirect error" is reported quite frequently among users of platforms such as Blogger, Wordpress, Shopify, and Wix.
-Redirect errors on Blogger can be frustrating, but they're fixable.
 By testing your redirects, checking your settings, and re-registering your blog properly, you can clear the way for better indexing and improved search visibility.